 Additional layer of shotcrete omitted in weak ground; and

-j) Incorrect grouting of rock bolts and untensioned rock bolts.
+Incorrect grouting of rock bolts and untensioned rock bolts.

 EMERGENCY PLANNING

-Workers at the face of a long tunnel are deprived of quick access to a medical center.
+10.1 Workers at the face of a long tunnel are deprived of quick access to a medical center.
 For this, each member of the work force should be given at least some basic first-aid training.
 A special team of highly trained advanced first aiders is also essential.
 They should be provided with first-aid kits.
 Presence of doctors in project area is also important.
 Safety officers, with a mines safety background, should inspect machinery, monitor for hazards and give regular instruction on safe methods.